History of the R.M. of Moosomin No. 121

 1967: Members of council were Reeve G.A.
 Griffin, O. Frondall, Glen Davidson, R. Roe, L. Bobier, M. Parker and A. Rustebakke.
 A grant of $50 was made to the Welwyn Regional Park.
 A Letourneau-Westinghourse motor grader was bought at a price of $19,240.
 The Department of Municipal Affairs was requested to reassess the entire municipality.
 The municipal tax rate was 39 mills and the Union Hospital 5 mills.
 Grants were made to Moosomin and Fleming cemeteries for upkeep.
 A network of Main Farm Access roads was decided upon.

-1968: The Sec.-Treas. salary was increased to $7,500.
+1968: The Secretary-Treasurer salary was increased to $7,500.
 A grant of $440 was made to Eastern Sask.
 Pioneer Lodge.
 The new Beauty Parlor operator was Miss Rose Dingman.
-Council voiced their strong objection to the prov.
-Tax of 2 cents per gall on farm fuel.
+Council voiced their strong objection to the provincial Tax of 2 cents per gallon on farm fuel.
 Members of the town council attended a meeting to discuss mutual problems.

 1969: The entire municipality was reassessed by the Department of Municipal Affairs.
 A new grader was purchased at a cost of $28,325.
 Mrs. Ruby Mitchell was appointed representative on the Regional Library Board.
 The tender of the Moosomin Co-op at 21.5 cents per gallon was accepted for supplying 10,000 gallons of diesel fuel.
 Due to reassessment, a large number of appeals were heard by the Court of Revision.
 A letter of sympathy was sent to the family of former councillor Rueben Roe upon his sudden death.
 Permission was given for a gas pipeline to Welwyn from the compressor station.
 John Moffatt was elected councillor.
 The Dept. of Municipal affairs was advised that council strongly objects to the annexation by the Town of Moosomin of any property north of No. 1 Highway.